 I love using my combination square to make sure everything is equidistant.
 The front matches . . .

 I check to make sure the side board is plumb.

-I insert all the screws.
+I insert all the pocket hole screws.
 Then I clumsily step on my ancient (small) level and break it!
 Yep, on my next trip to the Home Depot I had to pick up a new one.
 I bought one that is steel and magnetic.
 I have two large unbreakable levels, but this was my only small one.

 Here you can see all the different bed parts!
 But, it’s starting to really come together.
 I love the look that I get with the front and side by using the Kreg Jig pocket holes.
 So much better than the old days when I would have to set the legs on the inside of a “box” that became the seat.

 Are you still with me?
 Or have you just skimmed this post to look at the pictures?

 Because I plan to run the seat lengthwise, I need to add some supports for the 1×6’s.
 I rummaged in the garage and found a scrap piece of something I curbed.
 I used the Kreg Jig again to do the pocket holes.
 I get absolutely nothing to spread the word about this jig.
 If you have an extra $40-50 I highly recommend you buy one for yourself.
 You really get a tight connections with the pocket holes/screws.

 I notched out the board with the Dremel Multi-Max with the 3” Wood and Drywall Saw Blade

 I used my brad nail gun to attach the seat.

 This bench came together in just a couple of hours.
 I was amazed how easy it was.